 - the impact of new IT technologies on business process management and innovative business models.

 Caniëls, M. C., & Veld, M. (2016).
 Employee ambidexterity, high performance work systems and innovative work behaviour: How much balance do we need?.
 The International Journal of Human Resource Management, 1-21.

 Zhu, Q., Krikke, H. and Caniëls, M. C. J. (2016), ‘Collaborate or not?
 A system dynamics study on disruption recovery’, Industrial Management & Data Systems 116(2), 271-290.

 Ooms, W., Werker, C., Caniëls, M. C., & van den Bosch, H. (2015).
 Research orientation and agglomeration: Can every region become a Silicon Valley?
 Technovation, 45, 78-92.

 Jordan, A. J., Huitema, D., Hildén, M., van Asselt, H., Rayner, T. J., Schoenefeld, J. J., ... & Boasson, E. L. (2015).
 Emergence of polycentric climate governance and its future prospects.
 Nature Climate Change, 5, 11, 977-982.

 Jordan, A., & Huitema, D. (2014).
 Policy innovation in a changing climate: sources, patterns and effects.
 Global Environmental Change, 29, 387-394.

 Other program research lines

-The programme Learning and Innovation in Resilient Systems consists of three research lines.
+The Learning and Innovation in Resilient Systems research programme consists of three research lines.
 The other research lines are: